Dartegnian/shell-scripts/README.md

 ### GAME MODE™
 GAME MODE `ON`/`OFF` turns on GAME MODE™ for my Linux system.

+### Microphone toggler
+Toggles between muting and unmuting the default microphone source in PulseAudio and shows a desktop notification.

 ### MOTD updater
 Configures the MOTD in my Linux system to mimic that of the startup messages in AT&T Unix System V because it looks cool.